Charlos16v/romansGoHome/README.md

 Small Java application in charge of convert a valid Roman Numeral numeral into a Decimal Number.

-Using Enum Types and Regular Expressions, made it with good practices like TDD, DDD, SOLID...
+Using Enum Types and Regular Expressions, made it with good practices like TDD, DDD, SOLID... project builded with Maven.

 ![Example of the App](https://github.com/Charlos16v/romansGoHome/blob/master/romansGoHome.gif?raw=true)